 Students may, where this is justified by physical or mental disabilities, apply for special exam conditions.
 Applications must be submitted to the programme four weeks before the exam.
 Application requirements will be waived in cases of sudden health problems.
 The application must be accompanied by a medical certificate, a report from a speech, hearing, dyslexic or blind institution or by any other documentation which indicates a medical condition or relevant disability.
+Students with a mother tongue other than Danish may be permitted to bring dictionaries for exams where no aids are otherwise permitted.

-^{1.} Decided by the institution that offers the programme
+^{1.} Decided by the institution that offers the programme.